AWS Security & Compliance

 How do I prepare for SOC 2 compliance on AWS?

-Start by leveraging AWS's own SOC 2 certification—many infrastructure controls are already covered because AWS maintains them.
+Start by building on AWS's own SOC 2 certification.
+Many infrastructure controls are already covered because AWS maintains them.
 Focus your effort on: IAM policies and access reviews, encryption at rest and in transit, CloudTrail logging and retention, incident response procedures, and change management documentation.
 AWS Artifact provides AWS's compliance reports, and AWS Config can automate evidence collection for many controls.

 What's the most common AWS security mistake?